cockroachdb/docs/src/current/cockroachcloud/authorization.md

 To learn more, refer to [Manage organization users]({% link cockroachcloud/managing-access.md %}#manage-an-organizations-users).

-The following roles may be granted to {{ site.data.products.db }} organization users within a specific organization:
+The following {{ site.data.products.db }} organization roles can be granted:

 ### Organization Member

 This default role is granted to all organization users once they are invited.
-It grants no permissions to perform cluster or org actions.
+It grants no permissions to perform cluster or organization actions.

 ### Org Administrator

-Users with this role on an organization can:
+Org Administrators can:

 - [Invite users to join that organization]({% link cockroachcloud/managing-access.md %}#invite-team-members-to-an-organization).
 - [Create service accounts]({% link cockroachcloud/managing-access.md %}#create-a-service-account).
 - Grant and revoke roles for both [users]({% link cockroachcloud/managing-access.md %}#manage-an-organizations-users) and [service accounts]({% link cockroachcloud/managing-access.md %}#manage-service-accounts).

+This role can be granted only at the scope of the organization.

 This role replaces the [Org Administrator (legacy)](#org-administrator-legacy) role, which is considered deprecated.